WebKit/Documentation/Sources/WebKit/WebKit.docc/GettingStarted/ContributingCode.md

 WebKit has a rigorous code contribution process and policy in place to maintain the quality of code.

-## Getting setup to contribute
+## Getting Setup to Contribute

-After downloading the code please run the below command.
+Please run this command below to setup your environment to make pull requests.

 ```Bash
 git webkit setup